 Add couscous; and then continue to cook for 8-10 minutes, stirring occasionally.

 While the couscous is cooking, make the lemon dressing.
 Whisk the ingredients together in a medium sized bowl.

 The salad dressing contains olive oil, lemon juice, Dijon mustard, lemon zest, honey, salt and pepper.
 It is simple to make in about a minute, and has a very light, fresh taste!

 Dress The Lemon Herb Couscous Salad

-Once the couscous is finished cooking, drain it in a strainer.
-Immediately pour the warm couscous into a serving bowl, and pour the lemon salad dressing onto couscous.
 The lemon herb couscous salad will absorb more of the salad dressing if combined while still warm.
-Stir to fully combine.
+Stir, to fully combine the ingredients.

-Put The Rest Of This Lemon Herb Couscous Salad Together
+Put The Rest Of The Lemon Herb Couscous Salad Together

 Once you have added the salad dressing, and mixed it in, it is time to add the other ingredients.
 Add diced tomatoes and English cucumber to bowl.
 Also add the toasted pecans, dried cranberries, raisins, and fresh chopped herbs.

 The recipe for this lemon herb couscous salad calls for 1/2 cup of fresh chopped herbs.
 I used flat leaf parsley, basil (3-4 leaves), dill (2 Tablespoons) and 4 mint leaves.